zafarRehan/tensorflow_transfer_learning/README.md

 <li>total_steps and warmup_steps: I am investigating because it is an item that was not in the config of other models, total_steps must be greater than or equal to warmup_steps.
 (If this condition is not met, an error will occur and learning will not start.)</li>

-If you want In-depth knowledge of each configuration in pipeline.config <a href="https://neptune.ai/blog/tensorflow-object-detection-api-best-practices-to-training-evaluation-deployment"> Here it is </a>
+</br>If you want In-depth knowledge of each configuration in pipeline.config <a href="https://neptune.ai/blog/tensorflow-object-detection-api-best-practices-to-training-evaluation-deployment"> Here it is </a>

 </br></br>
 ## Choosing your model